apostrophecms/apostrophe-documentation/tutorials/core-concepts/users-and-permissions/managing-accesss-control.md

 So, for example, if you have an HR coordinator who needs access to upload important documents to an employee portal, but doesn't need any further access, you could provide the `edit-` and `submit-` permission for files to a group with no other permissions.

+{% hint style='info' %}

+[`apostrophe-worklow`](https://github.com/apostrophecms/apostrophe-workflow) is an optional module which adds workflow features to your site.
+In order to provide these features, the module modifies aspects of the existing groups, and adds more options for configuring groups.
+You can learn more about permissions in the [Workflow with permissions section](https://github.com/apostrophecms/apostrophe-workflow#user-content-workflow-with-permissions-limiting-who-can-do-what).

+{% endhint %}

 ### Configuring advanced permissions

 To manage these permissions, you'll use the *Groups* menu which is currently hidden from the admin bar.
 To make the menu option visible, you need to disable `groups` in the `apostrophe-users` module in both `app.js` and in `index.js` for `apostrophe-users`.